CudaText-addons/cuda_vim_mode/readme/readme.txt

   e - go to end of word (or next word)

-  a - enter insertion mode, after moving caret right i - enter insertion mode, at current pos
+  a - enter insertion mode, after moving caret right
+  A - enter insertion mode, at line end i - enter insertion mode, at current pos
-  R - enter replace mode
+  I - enter insertion mode, at first non-space char in line

-  r - replace current char with next typed char, return to command mode
+  r - replace current char with next typed char, return to command mode R - enter replace mode

   o - creates empty line below, goes into insertion mode on new line O - creates empty line above, goes into insertion mode on new line